 New Jersey license plates are essential for various reasons.
 Not only do they provide the freedom to drive around the roads of New Jersey freely, but they are also mandatory for many other reasons.

 A New Jersey license plate includes a unique number that can be used to trace the vehicle for various reasons.
-Tracing a license plate number provides a lot of meaningful information on the vehicle as well as the owner of the vehicle.
+Looking up a license plate number provides a lot of meaningful information on the vehicle as well as the owner of the vehicle.

 Types of New Jersey License Plates